Blog/Best Place to Inject Tirzepatide: 3 Sites Ranked

-You are holding a Mounjaro pen or a syringe of compound tirzepatide, and you need to pick a spot.
+You are holding a Mounjaro pen or a vial of compound tirzepatide, and you need to pick a spot.
 The abdomen is the best place to inject tirzepatide for most people.
-It offers the thickest subcutaneous fat pad (1.5 to 3 cm), the largest rotation area, and the easiest self-access.
+It provides the largest subcutaneous fat pad (1.5 to 3 cm), the easiest self-access, and the most consistent absorption.
 The front of the thigh and the back of the upper arm are the two alternative FDA-cleared sites.
-A pharmacokinetic study by Eli Lilly (NCT04050670) confirmed similar overall drug exposure (AUC) across all three locations, but absorption speed and comfort differ (Karsdal et al., CPT Pharmacometrics Syst Pharmacol, 2024).
+A pharmacokinetic study by Eli Lilly (NCT04050670) confirmed similar overall drug exposure (AUC) across all three locations, but absorption speed and comfort differ significantly (Karsdal et al., CPT Pharmacometrics Syst Pharmacol, 2024).

 Get your custom peptide protocol: